Adding a nice trim for multi-line strings in Scala

 What it does:

-• removes all the top and bottom blank lines
+• removes one line from the top and one line from the bottom

 • finds the minimum indentation